 What are retinoids?
-What’s the difference between the various retinoids?
-Should I use retinoids?
+What’s the difference between the different retinoids?
+Should I be using retinoids?

 If you stick around to read this lengthy blog article, I promise to answer all these questions about retinoids and a whole lot more.